Parliament extended the banking sector’s Senior Managers and Certification Regime (SM&CR) to cover all FSMA authorised firms.

 FSMA requires firms to train their staff so that they know how the Conduct Rules apply to them.
 Firms must also notify us when they've taken formal disciplinary action against a person for breaching a conduct rule.

 The Treasury sets the timetable for implementation of the regime.
-We expect that the regime will commence from 2018.
+They have announced that SM&CR will commence for insurers on 10 December 2018.